ekholme/brain/content/uv.md

 Then, install packages as appropriate, via:
 `uv add package-name`, e.g. `uv add polars`

+We can install local packages with something like:
+`uv pip install path/to/my/package`

 ## Versions

 `uv` also provides [tooling for versioning](https://docs.astral.sh/uv/guides/package/#updating-your-version)